samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 # Tokens

-### Where can I buy a Token?
+### Where can I buy TFTs?

-ThreeFold Tokens will be available for sale directly through our app.
+TFTs can can only be purchased directly from from either of the first two independent TF Farming Cooperatives Bettertoken BVBA and/or ThreeFold FZC at this time.

-One needs only sign up with our [ItsYou.Online](http://itsyou.online) identity management platform and open their e-Wallet on our App.
+You will need sign up with our [ItsYou.Online](http://itsyou.online) identity management platform and open a TF e-Wallet on our App.

-As payment, we currently accept BTC, USD, GBP and EUR.

 ### How many tokens already exists?

-Today there are 100,000,000,000 Tokens created.
+By the end of March 2018 the TF Foundation estimates that less than 0.5% of the total amount of TFTs will have been Farmed.
+The first Farming has been done by over 100 independent Farmers.

+Total Max supply of all availble TTFs is 100,000,000,000.

 ### What is the Token Issuance Mechanism?

-There will be no more than 100,000,000,000 TF tokens in existence (Max Supply).
-No additional TF tokens will ever be generated.
+There will be a maximum of 100,000,000,000 TF tokens in existence (Max Supply).
 Tokens will be tradable on digital currency exchanges subject to applicable regulations by citizenship and/or country of residence.
 On these exchanges token holders would be free to buy, sell and trade tokens at market prices.

-The distribution of ThreeFold Tokens is as follows:

-* ThreeFold Farmers - 98%
+All TFT in existence are and will be Farmed:

-  98,000,000,000 (98 billion) Tokens, or 98% of the Max Supply, are issued to Farmers when they connect capacity to the ThreeFold Grid.
-The Farmer can sell 1/48 of this amount per month.
-This means by design each Token available to market is backed by capacity
+Portions of the 100,000,000,000 (100 billion) Tokens, or 100% of the Max Supply, are issued monthly to Farmers when connecting IT Capacity to the ThreeFold Grid.

-* Foundation = Promotion / Marketing - 1%
-  1% of the Max Supply, can be used by the ThreeFold Foundation to sponsor marketing and promotion of the ThreeFold Ecosystem.

-* Technology Creators (gig.tech) & Founders - 0.02% per month
-  Is reserved for the technology creators & TF Founders, max 48 months.
-Max 20% can be sold per month of total amount of transactions.
+Monthly Issued Tokens (TFTs) per Farming Pool =  average monthly sales price of connected Farming Pool capacity at connection time expressed in tokens / difficulty level

+Difficulty level for 2018 is 6.
+If required the difficulty level can be adjusted with a 80% majority vote of the ThreeFold Ambassadors, by means of the TF Chain.

 ### Can I buy TF Tokens if I am in the US am a US citizen?

-Yes, you can purchase directly from from either of the first two independent TF Farming Cooperatives Bettertoken BVBA and/or ThreeFold FZC.
+Yes, as a US citizen you can purchase directly from from either of the first two independent TF Farming Cooperatives Bettertoken BVBA and/or ThreeFold FZC.

 This is the only way that TFTs can be purchased at this time.

 ### Can I buy TFTs if I am in China or a Chinese citizen?

 Not at this time.
-Legal precedence and rules surrounding Tokens are to unclear in China today and we have thus chosen to avoid for now.
+Legal precedence and rules surrounding Crytocurrencies are to unclear in China today and we have thus chosen to avoid for now.

 ### On what exchange will the TFTs be listed?

-TFTs will be tradable on multiple Crypto Exchanges (anyone supporting ERC20 tokens)
+TFTs will be tradable on multiple Crypto Exchanges which support ERC20 tokens.

-### Can I buy TFT with bank transfer?
+### Can I buy TFT using a bank transfer or Bitcoin?

 Yes, you can buy TFTs with bank transfers: USD, GBP, EUR, YEN, and CHF at a later date.
-You can also transfer BTC and/or Ethereum if you prefer.
+You can also purchase using Bitcoin and/or Ethereum if you prefer.

 # Guarantees & Safety

 ### KYC and AML Procedures

 When purchasing TFT from TF Farmers and/or Cooperatives you might be asked to go through a Know Your Client (KYC) and Anti-Money Laundering (AML) review.
-This is a process of identifying and verifying your true identity for the protection of both you and TF Farmers.
+This is a process of identifying and verifying your true identity for the protection of all parties invovled.

 ### How is the Foundation structured and where is it based?